Ingeyum Oru Gangai: Production

 P. Kalaimani requested Manivannan to make a film for his production company to which he agreed.
 Gobichettipalayam was chosen as the filming location.
 Since composer Ilaiyaraaja was busy, Kalaimani collected the rights of Ilaiyaraaja's five unused songs from producers of other films and the storyline of Ingeyum Oru Gangai was developed based on them.
+The film was launched at Prasad Studios along with song recording.
+Mohan, Nalini, Pandiyan were originally reported to be the cast members.
 It is the Tamil debut of Anuradha, who was given the stage name Tara.
 Chandrasekhar, who portrayed her character's husband, had to remove his signature beard for the role.

 Soundtrack

 The soundtrack was composed by Ilaiyaraaja.
 The song "Solai Pushpangale" is set in the Carnatic raga Shivaranjani.
 According to Charulatha Mani, the line "sogum sollungale" from the song "touches upon the Sadharana Gandhara giving a hint of sadness that is so quintessential in this piece".

 Release

 Ingeyum Oru Gangai was released on 10 August 1984, and emerged a success.